-Multiple citizenships or dual citizenship in Australia is where an individual has the status of holding two citizenships, one Australian and another that allows its citizens to hold dual citizenship with Australia.
+Multiple citizenship or dual citizenship in Australia is where an individual has the status of holding two citizenship, one Australian and another that allows its citizens to hold dual citizenship with Australia.
 The dual citizen is expected to follow the rules of both countries depending on where they are living at the time.

 How to file an application in Australia for dual citizenship